elixirland/xlp-book-club-API/README.md

   - Formatting of page text content
   - Non-textual content on pages
   - Pagination

-You may assume these issues are already implemented somehow, or are not required.

 For an added challenge, try implementing one or more of these features.
 However, keep in mind that the example implementation provided by Elixirland does not cover these features.